What Do Orderly Do?

 - Ward Assistant

-In the United States, there were 54,000 jobs for Orderly in 2016.
+There were about 54,000 jobs for Orderly in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Orderly by 2026.
 There will be an estimated 6,700 positions for Orderly per year.

 The states with the most job growth for Orderly are Colorado, Idaho, and Montana.
 Watch out if you plan on working in Illinois, Connecticut, or Oklahoma.
 These states have the worst job growth for this type of profession.